Anikaitsehwag/Basic-VB/README.md

+##Basic VB
-These are the codes I wrote to make you undrstand HTML better
+##These are the codes I wrote to make you understand VB better